Cocker Sable (eH)

 What is Cocker Sable?

-The eH variant found at the E-Locus modifies any background coat color pattern by partially inhibiting eumelanin production.
-It causes a pattern to have way less eumelanin than expected.
+The eH variant at the E locus modifies any base coat color pattern by partially inhibiting eumelanin production.
+It causes any pattern to have way less eumelanin than expected.

 To give you an example, this puppy should be solid black: